> Backup Center > How to Manage Computers over the WAN in EaseUS Backup Center

 IP address provided by ISP: 111.222.123.1 (sample only)

-In general conditions only the enterprise-class router provides you the feature to expose an internal computer to public and allows you to remotely manage the backup with Internet connection.
+In general conditions the router provides you the feature to expose an internal computer to public and allows you to remotely manage the backup with Internet connection.
 This feature is also known as NAT (Network Address Translation).
 Normally, it can be found in Virtual Server setting after you login your router configuration page.
 Just like the picture below:

 Set network port in Virtual Server setting of router